PauloAnt/PauloAnt/README.md

 🎓 Graduated as an IT Technician at IFPB

-🎓 Currently studying Internet Systems at IFPB
+🎓 Currently studying Software Engineering at IFPB

 💻 Skills 💻